-He suggests asking the real estate agent to describe current market conditions.
-Also, you can ask questions about how many homes are on the market and whether prices are increasing or decreasing.
+He suggests asking the agent to describe current market conditions.
+Also, you can ask questions about how many homes are on the market and whether property values are increasing or decreasing.

 “Yes, agents can work anywhere, but the best ones tend to work where they live,” she says.
 “They know the stories, the neighborhood, schools, stores, transportation, etc.”

-Once you’ve decided on a real estate agent, there are some important steps to take to officially hire them.
+Once you’ve decided on an agent, you’ll need to follow some important steps to officially hire them.

 Review and sign the paperwork

-Part of your agent’s job is to make sure you understand every document before you sign it.
-Contracts can be long and contain legal jargon that you might be unfamiliar with — but don’t be intimidated.
+Part of your real estate agent’s job is to make sure you understand every document before you sign it.
+Contracts can be long and contain legal jargon that you might be unfamiliar with, but don’t be intimidated.
 Ask your real estate agent to walk you through anything you don’t understand.
 Someone who is unable or unwilling to explain things clearly to you is not a good match.